🇬🇧 UK skilled worker visa

 - ATAS certificate (for specific roles in sensitive fields)

-Skilled Worker Visa Fees & Processing Times
+Skilled Worker Visa Application Fees & Processing Time

 - Up to 3 years: £719 (outside the UK) / £827 (inside the UK)